-Practice is the key.
+Tanis Darling: Practice is the key.
 Use a practice finger with a tip on it to perfect the art of applying the acrylic ball at the cuticle.
-Usually the suggested ration of this ball makes it a little wetter (check you particular manufacturer’s instructions) and the ball should be smaller if you are sculpting or tipping with a three-ball method.
-It is important that you lay the acrylic down at the cuticle—not on the cuticle—as this will cause overexposure and lifting—not to mention discomfort for your client while you remove the excess product from her skin.
+Usually the suggested ratio this ball makes it a little wetter (check you particular manufacturer’s instructions) and the ball should be smaller if you are sculpting or tipping with a three-ball method.
+It is important that you lay the acrylic down at the cuticle not on the cuticle-as this will cause overexposure and lifting-not to mention discomfort for your client while you remove the excess product from her skin.

-First, be sure to read your manufacturer’s instructions carefully, as every company has its own directions and recommends different liquid-to-powder ratios.
-The ball you place at the cuticle area should be much smaller than the balls you place on the stress and nail bed areas.
-Until you get your technique down, I suggest that you use an orangewood stick to lightly swipe around the cuticle area immediately after placing the product.
+Lynnette Diaz-Madden: First, be sure to read your manufacturer’s instructions carefully, as every company has its own directions and recommends different liquid-to-power ratios.
+The ball your place at the cuticle area should be much smaller than the balls you place on the stress and nail bed areas.
+Until you get your technique down, I suggest that your use an orangewood stick to lightly swipe around the cuticle area immediately after placing the product.
 This will give you the right amount of distance between the product and the cuticle.
-Check with your local distributors to see if it offers classes, or call the company that makes the product you’re using to see if it offers a video on the application.
+Check with your local distributor to see if it offers classes, or call the company that makes the product you’re using to see it offers a video on application.

 Can reused monomer become contaminated and cause or spread fungus?

 David Dyer: No, the organic solvents in the solution will destroy any disease-causing germs in the product.
 It would really have to be a monster germ that could survive exposure to those types of chemicals.
 But remember, when the organic solvents have dried out, such as after the acrylic nail has cured, the germ-killing power of the monomer is gone.